 - The Wordsworth Trust (Dove Cottage)

-- Seven Stories, the National Centre for Children's Books
+- Seven Stories (the National Centre for Children's Book)

-- local museums including Beamish and the Great North Museum
+- the Great North Museum

 You'll gain first-hand experience of working in the sector, putting your learning into practice and developing your professional expertise.